Queue Groups Events

 <Queue Group> Routed Within Service Level

-The number of callers who entered the queue group today or before today and who were connected to an agent today before the service level threshold was reached (default 20 seconds).
+The number of callers from all queues in the group who were connected to an agent before the service level threshold (default 20 seconds) was reached.
+This statistic resets overnight.

 <Queue Group> Lost in Queue

-The number of callers who entered the queue group today or before today and who, today, hung up without being connected to an agent (abandoned from queue) or overflowed to another destination following a configured timeout.
+The number of callers from all queues in the group who hung up without being connected to an agent or who overflowed to another queue.
+This statistic resets overnight.

 <Queue Group> Lost Within Service Level

-The number of callers who entered the queue group today or before today and who hung up today without being connected to an agent before the service level threshold was reached (default 20 seconds).
+The number of callers from all queues in the group who hung up without being connected to an agent before the service level threshold (default 20 seconds) was reached.
+This statistic resets overnight.

 <Queue Group> Time Since Last Routed